 Let’s flashback to 2010 when Daphne did a shoot for Wunderkind Magazine with Marco Alexander.
 Daphne was 82 years old here and we think you’ll agree it’s a great Autumn/Winter shot.
 One we thought that’s worth looking at again.

-Following the publication of this beautiful image Chanel Moye did the following interview for Daphne’s Modelling Agency Models 1.
+For this flashback of this beautiful image we’re looking again at the interview Chanel Moye did for Daphne’s Modelling Agency Models 1.
 So here is a flashback to it!

 At 82 years old (in 2010), Daphne Selfe is Britain’s oldest working fashion model.
 Currently the face of Wunderkind, Daphne is still bursting with the energy of those 20 years her junior.
 With an enviable line up of editorial credits; Vogue, Harpers Bazaar, Italian Vanity Fair, Tatler, The Observer, The Times, and the independent to name but a few, Daphne has been an inspiration for many.